 |Hearing Changes in Aging People with Mental Retardation|

-A fact sheet providing answers to frequently asked questions about age-related hearing loss, especially for people with developmental disabilities.
+This webpage provides answers to frequently asked questions about age-related hearing loss, especially for people with developmental disabilities.

 |Helping People with Developmental Disabilities Mourn: Practical Rituals for Caregivers|